James Hillier: Biography

-After retiring from RCA in 1977, Dr. Hillier advised on the role of technology in the Third World and promoted science education.
+After retiring from RCA in 1977, Hillier advised on the role of technology in the Third World and promoted science education.
 Although he became a U.S. citizen in 1945, Hillier remained involved with the Brantford community throughout his lifetime.
 The James Hillier Foundation, established in 1993, awards annual scholarships to Brant County students pursuing education in science.

 In 1936, he married Florence Marjory Bell, a union that lasted until Florence's death in 1992.
-They had two sons: James Robert Hillier, LhD., FAIA and William Wynship Hillier.
+They had two sons: James Robert Hillier and William Wynship Hillier.

-On January 15, 2007, Hillier died in Princeton, New Jersey due to a stroke.
+A resident of Princeton, New Jersey, Hillier died there on January 15, 2007, due to a stroke.